Planning a Wedding: Palm Springs Unique and Estate Venues

 Keeping in mind my bach weekend trip was all planned out by my MOH, here are a few other things that you can do when you’re in PS for your bachelorette if you’re more inclined for outdoors, going for drinks or just relaxing.

-Wedding Planning: Packing for a Bachelorette
+Planning a Wedding: Packing for a Bachelorette

 Palm Springs is the perfect spot for a bachelorette party with its mix of relaxation, adventure, and nightlife.
 My MOH planned out a weekend of fun for a few of my girlfriends and I am so excited to head for California this weekend.
 Palm Springs is a dream destination for a bachelorette party, combining relaxation, adventure, and nightlife into one unforgettable getaway.
 I’ve put together all the fun bride things I’m packing for the trip and the variety of weather we are going to experience down there between LA, Palm Springs and Joshua Tree.